GustavBrock/Veeam.Linux/ReadMe.md

 XFS was ported to Linux in 2001.
 As SGI ceased operations in 2009, Linux is today the only operating system supporting XFS.

 Why is this important?
-Because XFS is *the only file system offering immutability*:
+Because XFS is a file system offering *block cloning* and *immutability* together:

-> Once the file is set immutable, this file is impervious to change for any user.
-Even the root cannot modify, remove, overwrite, move or rename the file.
-You will need to unset the immutable attribute before you can tamper with the file again.
+- Once the file is set immutable, this file is impervious to change for any user.
+- Even root cannot modify, remove, overwrite, move or rename the file.
+- You will need to unset the immutable attribute as root before you can make changes to the file again.

 For the details about handling this, study *Dan Nanni*'s blog on Xmodulo: [How to make a file immutable on Linux](https://www.xmodulo.com/make-file-immutable-linux.html).